 I've played plenty with connecting Excel directly to a Redmine database for reporting, but that's not a good solution for regular users... so what I'm curious about is whether anyone has had luck loading a CSV export into Excel as a refreshable data source.

 This would be a nice way for any user to take their saved queries and work with them entirely from a spreadsheet, rather than diving into Redmine's UI.

-RE: Using a Redmine export as a spreadsheet data source? - Added by Joshua DeClercq over 6 years ago
+RE: Using a Redmine export as a spreadsheet data source? - Added by Anonymous almost 7 years ago

 For anyone who is similarly interested in making an Excel workbook that can sync with a saved Redmine query, I've gotten far enough along in putting something together that I think it's best to share it.
 Consider the following VBA: